fossMeDaddy/dbdaddy/README.md

 constraints, columns, tables & views are diffed and tracked for changes but there is no modification support as of now for any of them, which means that, let's say if you make a field nullable in SQL, this tool will generate migrations to remove the column from your database & then re-create it with SQL column definition such that the field is now nullable.
 DATA WILL BE LOST.

-**Message to people who installed `DBDaddy`:**

-okay first of all thank you! issues tab is always open for any bug encountered or contribution...

-and second,

-did you read the source code?

-it could've been malware...

-**Message to people who didn't install `DBDaddy` because they're smart & don't blindly download any binary available on the internet**

-trust me bro, it's safe

-your boy is barely capable of writing software that works let alone a freakin virus that steals your information

-I AM A JAVASCRIPT DEV FOR GOD SAKES, just the idea of it makes me laugh out loud.